aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/load-and-save/create-empty-3d-document/_index.md

 ## Step 1: Set Up the Document Directory

-Begin by setting up the directory where you want to save the 3D document.
-Replace `"Your Document Directory"` with the actual path on your machine.
+First, decide where the generated file will live on your file system.
+Replace `"Your Document Directory"` with an absolute or relative path that suits your project layout.

 ```java
 // Set the path to the documents directory